Two of my favorite outdoor games that are generally considered adult party games, group activities, and sometimes even team-building exercises are:

 Setting up a scavenger hunt can be just as much fun as participating in one!

-- If your scavenger hunt happens to take place on or near a major holiday, then you may want to theme the items on your list to match that holiday.
+- If your treasure hunt happens to take place on or near a major holiday, then you may want to theme the items on your list to match that holiday.

-- Print out a very basic set of rules that players must follow (travel distances/boundaries, specific tasks/items to be completed, any clues you want to provide).
+- Print out a very basic list of scavenger hunt rules that players must follow (travel distances/boundaries, specific tasks/items to be completed, any clues you want to provide).

 - Or, instead of one organizer giving all teams the same list, each team makes up a short list and gives copies to all the other teams.